-Has your board outgrown its board?
+Has Your Organization Outgrown Its Board?
 As published in smorgasBoard@ September 2008 Page 6 of 6

 Our friends in for-profit board recruitment complain about how difficult it is to convince top leaders to serve on corporate boards these days, even though compensation for such service is through the roof.
 Corporate board service is increasingly seen as onerous, contentious, thankless and boring.